A game of quantum advantage: linking verification and simulation: Summary of results

-As we anticipated, this framework of quantum advantage certification allows us to prove three main results.
-Our first result is that for random circuits, we are only required to play a number of rounds that is independent of the number of qubits $n$ and Bob never wins if Alice plays mirror descent and $\epsilon=\Omega(\log(n)^{-1})$. \begin{thm}[Alice approximately learns $\nu$ after $\epsilon^{-2}$ rounds for random circuits] Let $\nu$ be the probability distribution of the outcome of a random quantum circuit on $n$ qubits stemming from a $2^{-2n-1}$-approximate two design and $\epsilon=\Omega(\log(n)^{-1})$ be given.
-Suppose that Bob succeeds in providing functions $f_1,\ldots,f_t$ that can be computed in polynomial time and distinguish $\nu$ from a sequence $\mu_1,\ldots,\mu_t$ of distributions that Alice discloses, with $t=\cO(\epsilon^{-2})$.
-Then there is an algorithm that allows Alice to learn a distribution $\mu_{t+1}$ exploiting the revealed information on $f_t$ that can be sampled from in polynomial time.
-Moreover, $\mu_t$ is $\epsilon$ close in total variation distance to $\nu$. \end{thm} The above result is connected to the entropy of the outcome distributions of random circuits, as it reads $S(\nu)=n-\cO(1)$ with high probability.
-Thus, up to a small constant, its value matches that of $n$ random coins.
-This implies that mirror descent converges fast.
-While in the case of MAXCUT we needed, in general, $n$ iterations to lower the temperature and reach the ground state, because of the entropy bound for random circuits, the outputs of a random circuit are well-approximated by a high-temperature Gibbs state.
-Thus, one way of rephrasing Theorem~\ref{thm:finite rounds} is that if Bob can efficiently find distinguishing functions and they can be computed efficiently, then Alice can also find and sample from a high-temperature Gibbs state that is close to the ideal distribution.
+Our first result is that for random circuits, we are only required to play a number of rounds that scales like $\cO(\epsilon^{-2})$.
+Moreover, Bob never wins if Alice plays mirror descent, $\epsilon=\Omega(\log(n)^{-1})$ and the distinguishing functions can be computed efficiently.

+From a high-level perspective, Theorem~\ref{thm:finite rounds} below states that if Bob can always efficiently find distinguishing functions and they can be computed efficiently, then Alice can also find and sample from a high-temperature Gibbs state that is close to the ideal distribution.
+Note that in this work we do not come up with such a strategy for Bob, but rather explore the consequences of the existence of such a strategy to understand the limitations and connections of verification and simulation of random quantum circuit experiments. \begin{thm}[Alice approximately learns $\nu$ after $\epsilon^{-2}$ rounds for random circuits, informal version of Thm.~\ref{thm:distinguishingandsimulating}] Let $\nu$ be the probability distribution of the outcome of a random quantum circuit on $n$ qubits stemming from a $2^{-2n-1}$-approximate two design and $\epsilon>0$ be given.
+Suppose that Bob succeeds in providing functions $f_1,\ldots,f_T$ that can be computed in polynomial time and distinguish $\nu$ from a sequence $\mu_1,\ldots,\mu_T$ of distributions that Alice discloses, with $T$ the maximal number of rounds at most $\cO(\epsilon^{-2})$.
+Then there is an algorithm that allows Alice to learn a distribution $\mu_{T+1}$ exploiting the revealed information on $f_t$ that can be sampled from in time $e^{\cO(\epsilon^{-1})}$.
+Moreover, $\mu_T$ is $\epsilon$ close in total variation distance to $\nu$. \end{thm}

+Note that we can efficiently sample from the output distribution as long as $\epsilon=\Omega(\log(n)^{-1})$.
+We will prove this result in Thm.~\ref{thm:distinguishingandsimulating}, but it is intimately connected to the fact that the output distributions of random quantum circuits are very "flat", as the probability of the outcomes is mostly of the order $2^{-n}$.
+For such distributions mirror descent converges very fast and we will see that they are well-approximated by high temperature Gibbs states.
+On the other hand, for the optimization problems like MAXCUT we expect good solvers to have outcome distributions that are highly concentrated on low energy strings.
+In contrast with very flat distributions, mirror descent converges slower for such concentrated distributions.